zowe/docs-site/docs/user-guide/install-zowe-smpe.md

 This section describes the support available for Zowe.

 Because this is an alpha release of the Zowe FMID package for early testing and adoption, no formal support is offered.
-Support is available through the Zowe Community.
-Please review [Community Engagement](https://github.com/zowe/community/blob/master/README.md#communication-channels) is available via Slack and e-mail.
+Support is available through the Zowe community.
+See [Community Engagement](https://github.com/zowe/community/blob/master/README.md#communication-channels) for details.
 Slack is the preferred interaction channel.

 Additional support may be available through other entities outside of the Open Mainframe Project and Linux Foundation which offers no warranty and provides the package under the terms of the EPL v2.0 license.